Introduction: How to Detect an Original Precious Stone

 Step 4: Heat Test

-Heat test using a lighter, if the stone melts down then it is fake (plastic)
+- Apply heat test by using a lighter, if the stone melts down then it is fake (plastic) and if the stone remains solid then it is original.

 Step 5: Magnetic Test